apache/shardingsphere/document/current/content/features/sharding/concept/sharding.en.md

 The database field used in sharding refers to the key field in horizontal sharding of the database (table).
 For example, in last number modulo of order ID sharding, order ID is taken as the sharding key.
-The full route executed when there is no sharding field in SQL has a poor performance but supports multiple sharding fields.
+The full route executed when there is no sharding field in SQL has a poor performance.
+Beside single sharding column, ShardingSphere also supports multiple sharding columns.

 ## Sharding Algorithm